arangodb/arangodb-java-driver/docs/v7_detailed_changes.md

 Support to unicode characters in data definition names (databases, collections, views, indexes) has been added, see [Support to unicode data definition names](v7_java.md#unicode-characters-in-data-definition-names).

+The name of `ArangoCollection` and `ArangoView` API classes are now final.
+The related rename methods:
+- `com.arangodb.ArangoCollection.rename(String)`
+- `com.arangodb.ArangoView.rename(String)`
-`com.arangodb.ArangoCollection.rename(String)` does not change anymore the collection name of the instance of `ArangoCollection` on which it is invoked.
+do not change anymore the collection or view name of the instance of the related API class on which it is invoked.
 To interact with the renamed collection, a new instance of `ArangoCollection` with the new name must be created.

 ## API entities